-Startup Only free updates or Never.
-This preference affects which kind of update you'll see as available when you click the Check for Update command on TheBrain Help menu.
-The default is Stable and the Preference Description you'll see as available when you click the Check for Update command on TheBrair Help menu.
-The default is Stable and the - Notification of updates on startup.
-Always, Only free updates or Never. other choices are Beta and Alpha.
-Update Channel Check for Update command on TheBrain's
+Preference Description Check for updates on startup Notification of updates on startup.
+Always, Only free updates or Never.
+Update Channel This preference affects which kind of updates you'll see as available when you click the Check for Update command on TheBrain's Help menu.
+The default is Stable and the other choices are Beta and Alpha.